dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 2. Copy the content of this folder to the root of your Home Assistant installation.

-**WARNING: You may need to overwrite the file `ui-lovelace.yaml` with the file from the downloaded folder.
-If you made any modifications on the `ui-lovelace.yaml` file, like added own resources, check out the difference between your current one and the downloaded one!!**
+**WARNING: You may need to overwrite the file `ui-lovelace.yaml` with the file from the downloaded folder.**

+**Do you have any custom resources?
+Go to the folder `dwains-theme/resources/`, if you don't have the file `custom_resources.yaml` then rename the file `custom_resources-sample.yaml` to `custom_resources.yaml` and place your resources in the file `custom_resources.yaml`!**

+### Version info

 Version numbering explained (MAJOR.MINOR.PATH):
 1. MAJOR version: when there are big and incompatible changes.
 2. MINOR version: when there is added functionality in a non-backwards compatible manner.
-3. PATCH version: backwards compatible bug fixes.
+3. PATCH version: small new functions and backwards compatible bug fixes.

 ---

 # Changelog

-## Update 1.2.0
+## Update 1.2.0 (Coming soon)
 *Note: The way resources are loaded has been changed from this version on.
 Overwrite your `ui-lovelace.yaml` file with the one in this version!
-If you  have custom resources loaded move them to the new file: `dwains-theme/resources/custom_resources.yaml`.
+Do you have any custom resources?
+Go to the folder `dwains-theme/resources/` rename the file `custom_resources-sample.yaml` to `custom_resources.yaml` and place your resources in that file!
 This file will never be overwriten with updates instead of the old way, so you can keep your own additional resources save.*

 * Added Swedish translation.
 * Made some changes in the configs-examples files.